 Located a short train ride southwest of Shanghai, Yiwu is a small city in Zhejiang Province known as the world’s largest center of small commodities trading and a surprisingly cosmopolitan population of transient traders, entrepreneurs, and workers.
 Here, you will meet government officials, private sector entrepreneurs, and international traders engaged in small commodities trade and its public sector support.
 Your focus will be on small commodities trade with Southeast Asia, Malaysia, and the impact of the New Silk Road policy on the present and future of small commodities trading in Yiwu.

 You’ll spend four to five days in Singapore, where you’ll examine currencies and regional financial regulations from the ASEAN perspective.
-Your time in Singapore, a multi-ethnic global center of finance and trade, will give you an opportunity to compare and contrast Malaysia’s economic integration policies and practices, especially in the financial sector, and their social outcomes in the context of Singapore, a country with a social history closed tied to Malaysia.
+Your time in Singapore, a multi-ethnic global center of finance and trade, will give you an opportunity to compare and contrast Malaysia’s economic integration policies and practices, especially in the financial sector, and their social outcomes in the context of Singapore, a country with a social and political history closely tied to Malaysia and China.

 Faculty and Staff